 The extended operations and augmentation elements will be the first lines of defense.
 The demand management element is only a concept at this point.
 None of the four Upper Division (WY, UT, CO and NV) states has agreed to implement demand management.
 There are currently no management mechanisms in place to actually implement demand management.

-In the Lower Basin (NM, AZ, CA), possible actions include: better managing over-deliveries, improving system conveyance, reducing or eliminating groundwater banking, and assigning reservoir evaporation to lower basin states.
+In the Lower Basin (NV, AZ, CA), possible actions include: better managing over-deliveries, improving system conveyance, reducing or eliminating groundwater banking, and assigning reservoir evaporation to lower basin states.

 3. How will extended operations of the upstream Colorado River Storage Project (CRSP) units work?